All Products

 sudo ./go2aliyun_client

-5. On the Edge Node Migration page in the SMC console, check the status of the migration source in the Real-time Migration Status column.
+5. On the Edge node migration page of the SMC console, check the status of the migration source in the Real-time Migration Status column.

-• Resolve the issue based on the error message in the console or by checking the log file in the SMC client directory.
-The default installation directory for the SMC client is /smc.
+• Troubleshoot the issue using the error message in the console or by checking the log files in the SMC client directory.
+The default installation directory of the SMC client is /smc.

-• For information about common issues and their solutions, see SMC FAQ and Troubleshooting.
+• For common issues and solutions, see SMC FAQ and Troubleshooting.

-1. Find the migration source that you want to manage and click Start Migration in the Actions column.
+1. In the Actions column of the migration source that you want to manage, click Start Migration.

 2. Configure the parameters and click Start Migration.